 Yes.
-Whether you have voted by Internet, telephone or mail you may change your vote and revoke your proxy by:
+Whether you have voted by Internet, telephone or mail you may change your vote and revoke your proxy before the proposal is voted on at the Annual Meeting by:

-- Sending a written statement to that effect to the Corporate Secretary of Vericel; - Voting by Internet or telephone at a later time; - Submitting a properly signed proxy card with a later date; or - Voting in person at the Annual Meeting of Shareholders.
+- Sending a written statement to that effect to the Corporate Secretary of Vericel; - Voting by Internet or telephone at a later time; - Submitting a properly signed proxy card with a later date; or - Voting in person at the Annual Meeting.